vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 144 commits since the previous release, including 56 fixes.
+More than 149 commits since the previous release, including 56 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Mon Apr  7 02:43:10 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue Apr  8 02:39:23 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER